 This guide serves as a walkthrough to get your Plastic repositories up and running in the cloud.

 Plastic Cloud is the hosted Plastic SCM server solution.

-Plastic SCM Team Edition + Cloud extension - For teams who require an on-premise server (included in Team Edition) and also host repositories on the Cloud.
-They need to purchase Team Edition and then Cloud (not Cloud Edition).
+For teams who require an on-premises server (included in Enterprise Edition) and host repositories on the Cloud.

 Who is it for?

 There are many scenarios where the Plastic Cloud extension fits.
 To mention a few:

 You are a small team and don't want to handle any infrastructure.
 You're already running Plastic on your laptops,